Finite-Time Analysis of Three-Timescale Constrained Actor-Critic and Constrained Natural Actor-Critic Algorithms: Finite-Time Convergence Results

 \subsection{Proof Sketch for Theorems \ref{thm:actor_1} and \ref{thm:actor_2}}

 We provide here an overview of the manner in which the proofs of Theorems \ref{thm:actor_1} and \ref{thm:actor_2} proceed.
 This also helps us to describe the connection between the various results mentioned above.
+The detailed arguments are nonetheless provided in the appendix.
 The proofs of Theorems \ref{thm:actor_1} and \ref{thm:actor_2} rely crucially on Lemma~\ref{Lemma:L-smooth} below.

-\begin{lemma} For all $\bgamma \in R^N$ with $0 \leq \bgamma_{i} \leq M$ where $i \in \{1,2,...,N\}$, there exists a constant $M_{L}$ greater than 0 such that for all $\theta_1, \theta_2 \in {R^d}$,
+\begin{lemma} For all $\bgamma \in R^N$ with $0 \leq \bgamma_{i} \leq M$ where $i \in \{1,2,\ldots,N\}$, there exists a constant $M_{L}$ greater than 0 such that for all $\theta_1, \theta_2 \in {R^d}$,

 \end{lemma}